-The Collection covers paintings, sculptures, installations, films, videos, drawings and prints by Swedish and international artists from the 20th and 21st centuries.
-It also includes photography and photobased art from the 1840s up until today.
+The Collection covers paintings, sculptures, installations, films, videos, drawings and prints by Swedish and international artists from the 20th and 21st centuries, and photography from the 1840s until today.

-Every Friday 6-8 pm, admission is free to the collection on Floor 4.
+Every Friday 6-8 pm, admission is free to the Collection on Floor 4.
 The exhibitions on Floor 2 are closed from 6 pm.